-There are many situations where multiple IP header chains are present in an IP packet e.g. in 3GPP LTE backhaul, relay base stations and many such variants on satellite networks, microwave networks.
-The existing header compression schemes must be applied twice to compress two protocol layers and they are not able to compress the headers such as Ethernet, GTP-U, L2TP, PPP etc. Some of these links are high bandwidth high packet rate links and others typical home broadband connections being used for cellular small cell connectivity.
+There are many situations where multiple IP header chains are present in an IP packet e.g. in 3GPP LTE backhaul, relay base stations and many such variants on satellite networks or microwave networks.
+The existing header compression schemes must be applied twice to compress two protocol layers and they are not able to compress headers such as Ethernet, MPLS, GTP-U, L2TP, PPP etc. Some of these links are high bandwidth high packet rate links and others typical home broadband connections being used for cellular small cell connectivity.

 Effnet has developed a new header compression scheme, Effnet BHC™, to be able to compress both one layer of IP header chains like all the existing header compression schemes and also compress multiple layers of IP header chains, including headers which are not supported by existing header compression schemes.
 Our long experience with header compression and ROHC has enabled us to develop Effnet BHC™ with the following three key properties.